* Chinese-listed US shares hit on broker red flags

 * Renren at worst levels since IPO

-NEW YORK, June 8 (Reuters) - Chinese stocks listed in the United States took a beating on Wednesday as brokers raised red flags about trading risks following a series of accounting scandals that have afflicted the sector.
+NEW YORK, June 8 Chinese stocks listed in the United States took a beating on Wednesday as brokers raised red flags about trading risks following a series of accounting scandals that have afflicted the sector.

 "All these names are dangerous and it is probably the responsible thing to do to show investors, 'Listen, you can buy them, no problem, you just can't buy them on margin,'" said Andrew Left, an investor who runs Citron Research and who has published reports recommending short sales on certain Chinese stocks.
 He also has made it clear that it does sometimes take short positions.

 Many of the biggest losers on U.S. exchanges on Wednesday were Chinese companies included on Interactive's list.